 This is because, for now, we need to include the

-for styles (see line
+directive for styles (see line

 This limitation is mentioned in the SvelteKit CSP pull request .
 The note there says this will not be needed once Svelte Kit moves to using the Web Animations API.

 In this post, we have taken a peek at this new SvelteKit Content Security Policy feature.
-In particular we have touched on:
+In particular, we have touched on:

-- why you might go for CSP hashes instead of nonces,
+- why you might go for CSP hashes instead of nonces;

-- how you can serve CSP security HTTP headers on your static SvelteKit site,
+- how you can serve CSP security HTTP headers on your static SvelteKit site.

 You can see the full code for this SvelteKit Content Security Policy post in the Rodney Lab Git Hub repo .

 - Content security policy is used to guard against cross-site scripting (XSS) attacks and packet sniffing.
 By adding a few lines of config to your SvelteKit project, you can have SvelteKit generate content security policy meta tags for you.
-By default it will generate SHA256 hashes for prerendered pages and nonces for other content and include this data in a meta tag.
+By default, it will generate SHA256 hashes for prerendered pages and nonces for other content and include this data in a meta tag.
 That tag is placed in HTML head section for each page.

-- Generally hashes offer a more secure approach.
+- Generally, hashes offer a more secure approach.
 For each script included on the page, we generate a cryptographic hash on the server and transmit this with the page.
 Then the user browser computes a hash of scripts independently.
 If the browser hash does not match the server transmitted one, there could have been an attempt by a malicious party to alter the script.
 The browser will not load it.
 Hashes work well for static sites, since the hashes only need to be generated once, for all users (as the site is built).
 For SSR pages, the script can be different for each request.
 To avoid calculating a hash on each request, we instead generate a random string; a nonce.
-We include the nonce it script tags and in the page CSP meta.
+We include the nonce in script tags and in the page CSP meta.
 Here the browser checks the two nonce match.
-For improved security the server should generate a new random nonce for each request.
+For improved security, the server should generate a new random nonce for each request.

 - For the moment, you will need to include `unsafe-inline` for style-src CSP in SvelteKit sites.
 This is different to including `unsafe-inline` for script-src.
 That said, dropping `unsafe-inline` for styles is optimal.
 This is because a malicious party might try to manipulate inline CSS.
 For example, hiding an important warning using CSS.
 In future versions of SvelteKit, you will not need to set `unsafe-inline for style-src and in the meantime will probably continue to use CSP for the other benefits it brings.`